Video game addiction: Physical health

+Noise-induced hearing loss

 Epidemiology

-The prevalence of internet gaming disorder range from 0.7% to 25.5% worldwide, or 1.0% to 26.8% worldwide, and 3.5% to 17% in China, and is higher among males than females and among younger than older people, with geographical region being an insignificant contributor.
+The prevalence of internet gaming disorder range from 0.7% to 25.5% worldwide, or 1.0% to 26.8% worldwide, and 3.5% to 17% in China, and is higher among males than females and among younger than older people, with geographical region being an nonsignificant contributor.
 The prevalence was found to be 5.06% among a high-school student population from Sri Lanka, suggesting an increasing trend in low- and middle-income countries as well.
 A longer time spent on video games predicts a tendency towards pathological gaming in the future.
 The studies, however, used various methodologies and definitions, which renders consensus difficult to achieve and may explain the wide range of prevalence.
+Furthermore, prevalence rates also vary depending on the diagnostic criteria.
+For example, among a representative sample of young adults in Singapore, the prevalence rate for internet gaming disorder is 10.3% using APA's DSM-5 criteria but 5.0% using WHO's ICD-11 criteria.